Fischerfredl/confs/README.md

 # Overview

-This project is split in four services:
+This project is split in five services:
 - Backend: Python flask server to aggregate and filter data
 - Frontend: Polymer PWA
 - Cache: redis